alkaphreak/marstech-sftp/doc/Jsch.md

 From here, we can start using our service to perform our first file transfers with an existing SSH server.

-In the next section, we will test our service using an on-the-fly provisioned SSH server.
+In the next part, we will test our service using an on-the-fly provisioned SSH servern and in this manner, we can create an initial usage example.

 [JSCH testing and TestContainers Howto](./Testing.md)